-Jalapeno peppers just aren’t hot enough for some Pepper Geeks.
-We tend to agree when it comes to hot sauce.
-As a result, there has been an explosion of new Habanero hot sauces in recent years.
+Jalapeño peppers just aren’t hot enough for some pepper lovers.
+We tend to agree, especially when it comes to hot sauce.
+As a result, there has been an explosion of new habanero hot sauces in recent years.

 Habanero peppers bring significantly more heat, and a totally unique flavor to boot.
 And since we love trying new hot sauces, we’ve tried a lot of them.
 In this article, we’ll share what we think are the best habanero hot sauces money can buy.

 We first discovered Kitchen Garden Farm’s habanero sriracha at a local farmer’s market.
 They were just getting started with their small-batch sauces.